 If you were the victim of a crime and want to check on the current status of your case, call 763-494-6100.
 Be prepared to share your full name and/or case number to be referred to the proper detective.

 The professional standards division includes the North Metro Range, Pets Under Police Security (PUPS), training, and policy development.

 The records management division remains the catalyst of our case workflow with all units in the Maple Grove Police Department.

-Community service officers (CSOs) handle calls for service in the community, but also monitor prisoners who are being housed in our detention facility.
-Some of the duties that community service officers perform are domestic animal control, vehicle lockouts, assist motorists, parking violations, assist patrol officers with traffic control and vehicle impounds.
+Community service officers (CSOs) handle calls for service in the community but also monitor prisoners who are being housed in our detention facility.
+Some of the duties that CSOs perform are domestic animal control, vehicle lockouts, assist motorists, parking violations, assist patrol officers with traffic control and vehicle impounds.
 In the time the CSOs are employed with the City of Maple Grove, they are all actively pursuing a degree in law enforcement or criminal justice and working towards becoming a police officer.

 The unit accomplishes its crime reduction goals by analyzing intelligence on crime areas within the city collected from citizens, city departments, and multiple databases.
 Once an active or potential crime "hot spot" has been identified, safe streets officers will aggressively work the area employing proactive policing methods to dramatically reduce or eliminate the threat and fear of crime.

 To file a report or to have an officer respond, call 911.
 Send an email to provide information anonymously.

 The D.A.R.E. program is currently taught to second, fourth, and fifth-grade students in 10 Maple Grove elementary schools.

 Fifth-grade students participate in a 14-lesson program that is taught by a trained, uniformed officer.
 The students learn about making safe and responsible choices and to identify the risks and consequences of their choices.
 The D.A.R.E. lessons focus on: